gourmetjs/gourmet-ssr/docs/guides/using-apollo-graphql.md

 ## Introduction

-Apollo support in Gourmet SSR is provided as a single [group](../tutorial-1#preset-vs-group) package that you can add to your Gourmet SSR project.
-Installing the package will automatically enable the Apollo runtime, and the rest of your code will look the same as a typical Apollo project.
+Apollo support in Gourmet SSR is provided as a [group](../tutorial-1#preset-vs-group) that you can add to your Gourmet SSR project.
+We will show you how to use Apollo through an example app in this document.

 ## Example app